JeremyFenwick/jf.github.io/index.markdown

 ### INFINIS

 A maze generator and solver.
-An exploration of various interesting algoritms such as Djikstra's, sidewinder, aldous broder, etc.
+An exploration of graph theory and various related algoritmms such as Djikstra's, Sidewinder, Aldous Broder, etc.

 *   [Inifis - C#](https://github.com/JeremyFenwick/Infinis)